top of page

 Empaths feel the emotional fluctuations within their environment, and this can be a huge challenge to not taking on the emotions of others.
 The key to being an empowered empath is learning how to regulate your own emotional field, and learning specific skills and strategies to let energy go that isn't yours.

-FAQs about therapy for anxiety in Boulder
+About therapy for anxiety in Boulder

 When should I see a therapist for anxiety?